 Fa‘afetai lava to the PowerUP and later Talanoa Ako families who shared their stories in the Guided Talanoa Series 2016 to 2019, and the PowerUP partners and teams who supported this process.
 Without your participation this work would not have been possible.
 Fa’afetai to the Ministry of Education’s Parent Information and Community Intelligence team.
 It has been exciting to work with you on this journey.
 Thank you for allowing us to share this significant body of work on the Pragmatica’s website.

-NOTE: Currently in press is an independent Synthesis Report of Pacific PowerUP evaluations 2016-2019.
+An independent Synthesis Report of Pacific PowerUP evaluations 2016-2019 has recently been released and can be found here..
 This is part of the Talanoa Ako Guided Resources.
-We will provide the link here when the report is published.